-The following graph illustrates changes over the period from May 11, 2011 (date our common shares commenced trading on the NYSE) through December 31, 2015, in cumulative total stockholder return on our common shares as measured against the cumulative total return of the S&P 500 Index and the SIG Oil Exploration & Production Index.
+The following graph illustrates changes over the five-year period ended December 31, 2016, in cumulative total stockholder return on our common shares as measured against the cumulative total return of the S&P 500 Index and the Dow Jones U.S. Exploration & Production Index.
 The graph tracks the performance of a \$100 investment in our common shares and in each index (with the reinvestment of all dividends).